 Gulf of St. Lawrence

 Blue whales can be seen in the Gulf of St. Lawrence.
-Blue whales can be seen in the area due to the amount of krill in the water here, and the area is an important feeding ground.
-Blue whales can be found all year in the Gulf of St. Lawrence and almost year-round in the Lower Estuary.
+Blue whales can be seen in the area due to the amount of krill in the water here, and the site is an important feeding ground.
+Blue whales can be found throughout the Gulf of St. Lawrence and almost year-round in the Lower Estuary.

 Blue whales can be found between Baffin Island and Greenland.
 Other whales that can be seen in the area include narwhals and pods of belugas, so this area is a fantastic place to watch various rare whales.
 Bowhead whales can also be spotted in the area.